 So that we can write code that can work with a variety of different implementations of some set of responsibilities without having to specifically handle each implementation.

-To put this simpler, this means that if we have a Driver class it should be able to have a method Drive that can be used to drive any car, boat or other kind of class that implements the IDriveable interface.
+To put this more simply, this means that if we have a Driver class it should be able to have a method Drive that can be used to drive any car, boat, or other kind of class that implements the IDriveable interface.

 The Driver class should not have to have a DriveBoat, DriveCar or DriveX methods for each kind of class that supports the same basic operations that are needed for it to be driven.